Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

 Courses for the certificate program train you to:

-For more information on how to become a Corrections Officer, click here:
+Information on how to become a Corrections Officer:

 Broward Sheriff’s Office Detention Deputy Sheriff Information and Application